catgirl3d/WhisperBridge/README.md

 ![1](docs/img/_251020140250.png)

-Desktop application for instant on-screen text translation using OCR and GPT API.
-Capture a screen region, extract text, and show the translation in an overlay, triggered by a global hotkey.
+Desktop application for instant on-screen text translation.
+Use it as a powerful OCR tool to capture and translate any screen region, or as a standard translator with a dedicated window.

 ## Features

-- **Screen region capture + OCR** - uses EasyOCR or LLM-based OCR for text recognition
+- **Screen region capture + OCR** - Uses LLM-based OCR (OpenAI/Google) for high-accuracy text recognition
-- **Fast translation via GPT API** - instant translation of extracted text
+- **Fast translation via AI** - Almost instant translation using OpenAI, Google Gemini, or DeepL
+- **Text Stylist** - Rewrite text in different styles (Formal, Friendly, Simplify, etc.)
-- **Overlay with actions** - convenient copy and paste functionality
+- **Translator Window** - Convenient copy, paste, and quick actions
-- **Global hotkey** - Ctrl+Shift+T by default
+- **Global hotkeys** - Configurable shortcuts for capture, translation, and activation
-- **System tray** - tray icon and Settings window (Qt / PySide6)
+- **System tray** - Tray icon and Settings window (Qt / PySide6)

-Features (highlights)

-- Multi-provider translation and OCR: OpenAI, Google Generative AI, and DeepL adapters supported.
-- Copy-Translate: copy text to clipboard and trigger translation via hotkey (configurable).

 ## Quick Start